William Craven-Ellis

 William Craven Craven-Ellis (1880 – 17 December 1959), born William Craven Ellis, was a Conservative Party politician in the United Kingdom.

 Ellis was educated at Manchester Grammar School, and became a senior partner of Ellis & Sons, Valuers and Surveyors.
 He assumed the name Craven-Ellis by deed poll in 1931.

-In the 1929 general election, he unsuccessfully contested the safe Labour-held seat of Barnsley, where he came third with only 15% of the votes.
-In the 1931 general election, he was elected as Member of Parliament (MP) for Southampton, and held the seat until his defeat in the 1945 general election.
+In both the 1923 and 1929 general elections, he unsuccessfully contested the safe Labour-held seat of Barnsley as a Conservative.
+He was elected as a National member of parliament (MP) for Southampton in the 1931 general election, and held the seat until his defeat in the 1945 general election.
+Craven-Ellis had been selected as the Conservative candidate prior to the 1931 election but contested it as a National.
+The Times Guide to the House of Commons 1935, however, treats him as a Conservative.
 In the House of Commons, he was chair of the Parliamentary Monetary Committee from 1934 to 1944.